Pricing Time-to-Event Contingent Cash Flows: A Discrete-Time Survival Analysis Approach: Estimation

+As is the usual approach in survival analysis, it is convenient to work in terms of the hazard rate.
+Since our application requires discrete-time on the set of integers, we will use the following hazard rate definition

+The lifetime random variable, $X$, is often assumed to be continuous, and so some readers may be more familiar with \eqref{eq:haz_rate} expressed as a limit \citep[e.g.,][equation (2.3.1), pg.
+27]{klein_2003}.
+From \eqref{eq:haz_rate}, we can recover the distribution function for $X$ through

-In building to the product-limit estimator subject to random truncation and censoring, recall again our observable data: for each lease, $1 \leq i \leq n$, we observe the truncation time $Y_i$, $\min(X_i, C_i)$, where $X_i$ represents the termination time of lease $i$ and $C_i = Y_i + \tau$ represents the censoring time of lease $i$, and $\mathbf{1}_{X_i \leq C_i}$, i.e., whether or not the observation was censored.
-In the following, the subscript $\tau$ will indicate an underlying data set that has been truncated and censored.
-Define
+It is enough, therefore, is to estimate~\eqref{eq:haz_rate}.
+In building to the discrete-time product-limit estimator subject to random left-truncation and right-censoring, recall again our observable data: for each lease, $1 \leq i \leq n$, we observe the triple $(Y_i, \min(X_i, C_i), \mathbf{1}_{X_i \leq C_i})$, where $C_i = Y_i + \tau$.
+Since $\tau$ is a constant, which depends on the pricing time, $\varepsilon$, and the fixed times $m$ and $\Delta$, $\tau$ is independent of any specific lease $i$, $1 \leq i \leq n$ (this a convenient property of our application, see Section~\ref{subsec:understand} for additional details).
+In other words, the observable triple derives from the pair $(X_i, Y_i)$, $1 \leq i \leq n$, which is an independent copy of $(X,Y)$ given $X \geq Y$ and under the assumption that $X$ and $Y$ are independent, and the constant, $\tau$.

+In the following, the subscript $\tau$ will indicate an underlying data set that has been left-truncated and right-censored.
+Define $\alpha = \Pr(X \geq Y)$,

 and